kristjan/cd_to_repo/README.markdown

-Drop these file in your path, and then edit your .bashrc (or whathaveyou) to include:
+Drop these files in your path, and then edit your .bashrc (or whathaveyou) to include:

     alias cr='. cd_to_repo $1'